petersjt014/eka/README.md

 # Eka
 Eka is an unfinished podcast parser written in Nim.

+## How do I use it?

+`>nim compile -d:ssl parser.nim && parser.exe`

 ## What does it do?

 Right now?
 Not much.
 Writing something yourself is the best way to learn a language (and I can only write fibonacci number finders so many times), which is one of two reasons this program exists--the other being that I could not find a similar tool anywhere.

-But if you are curious, this is the current output without any arguments (which runs the baked-in test case):
+But if you are curious, firing it up it without arguments runs a baked-in test case.
+The results look like this:

 ````
 title :: Til Death Do Us Blart 2017